GAPinDNNs/gapindnns.github.io/README.md

 - Include updated news box on the side.
 Make this as entry in a news file
     - description, headline, link, date
-- Own page for each member, include its publication
 - Office number
 - separate publication page
 - same concept with talks
 - tags for publications which filter where to appear on research page
-- linkable author names in publications
 - No own page for each publication.
 Include bibtex copy field.
 - structure members page with
     - current members